graphitedesignlabs/visualdiff/README.md

 `./vdiff <pdf 1> <pdf 2> <output pdf> [--use-cache]`

-The `--use-cache` flag speeds up subsequent runs of the command by keeping a folder of rendered process files.
+The `--use-cache` flag speeds up subsequent runs by reusing previously rendered process files.
 Delete the `cache` folder or remove the flag to rerender from scratch.